CSCfi/pebbles-deploy/README.md

 ![pebbles schematic](https://cloud.githubusercontent.com/assets/609234/24000118/0d0b5dd4-0a63-11e7-8920-9d9a0841c5e3.png)

-To run in production create an Ansible hosts file e.g.

-  docker_host ansible_host=192.168.44.147  ansible_user=cloud-user

-To install in production edit production_vars.yml to suit your purposes and run
+To install in production edit production_vars_example.yml to suit your purposes, save it under a different name and run

   $ ansible-playbook playbook.yml -e @production_vars.yml

-This way it is possible to have multiple extra variable files for multiple instances of the software if needed.
+This way it is possible to manage multiple installations from the same place.

 The playbook installs docker on a (remote) host and installs a number of containers.
 For the purpose of managing the containers ports 2220:2230 should